 Together these three buildings comprise a remarkable monumental complex at the heart of Seville.
-The Cathedral and the Alcazar are an exceptional testimony to the civilization of the Almohades as well as of Christian Andalusia, dating from the reconquest of 1248 to the cathedral with five naves, is the largest Gothic edifice in Europe, and contains the tomb of Christopher Columbus.
-The ancient Lonja, which became the Archivo de Indias, contains valuable documents
+The Cathedral and the Alcazar are an exceptional testimony to the civilization of the Almohades as well as of Christian Andalusia, dating from the reconquest of 1248 to the 16th century and thoroughly imbued with Moorish influences.
+The Giralda minaret, masterpiece of Almohad architecture, next to the cathedral with five naves, is the largest Gothic edifice in Europe, and contains the tomb of Christopher Columbus.
+The ancient Lonja, which became the Archivo de Indias, contains valuable documents from the archives of the colonies in the Americas.